saevarb/adventureland-typescript-starter/readme.md

 4. In Firefox, click the "Storage" tab.
 In Chrome, click the "Application" tab.
 5. Click cookies on the left.
 6. Find the cooke named `auth` and copy it.
 It should be a bunch of random-looking numbers and characters.
-7. Create a new file named `.secret` where you cloned this repository containing only your token(yes, the name starts with a dot).
+7. Create a new file named `.secret` where you cloned this repository containing only your token without the quotes(yes, the name starts with a dot).

 Open up your terminal, `cd` to this directory and run `yarn install`.